-These are different images and maps of the Columbia Brewery run by Storz in 1872.
+These are different maps of the Columbia Brewery run by Storz in 1872.

 Dallow sold his brewery to Joseph Baumann in 1865, who renamed it the Columbia Brewery and moved it down Sherman Avenue, aka North 16th Street.
 In 1876, Baumann hired a young German immigrant named Gottlieb Storz.
 However, Baumann died that year and his widow, Wilhemina, succeeded him in running the brewery, naming Gottlieb Storz foreman.